 Research and discovery showed us that our focus needed to be on drawing people in, and making the journey towards purchasing tickets smoother.
 The previous landing page echoed the atmosphere of the theatre experience but it didn’t yield a lot of information or aid navigation.
 Lutalica responded to this by creating a more extensive homepage, with ample opportunity to feature content such as shows, membership options and brand messaging.

 The use of hover-activated moving elements made the visitor experience more engaging and allowed us to get more information on the page without it being overwhelming.
-We also opted for a simple but effective menu bar at the top of every page with clearer titles and relevant subcategories, using images where possible to make the experience more transparent.
+We also opted for a mega-menu navigation with more details and page subcategories, using images where possible to make the experience more transparent.
 Between the additions of animation, a revolving announcement bar and hover-activated content pieces, the website itself operates more like a performance.

 The desktop design lends itself well to mobile and tablet, with most pages encouraging users to scroll down through discreet sections until they reach their desired destination.
 CTAs take up a higher proportion of the screen in mobile vs. desktop; observing the difference between thumb vs. curser.
 And certain content blocks, such as featured performances ‘stack’ on mobile to aid readability.